LPLDD-5A-16V-3CH Laser Diode Driver

 About the LPLDD-5A-16V-3CH Laser Diode Driver

-The minimum diode input voltage should be higher or equal to 7 V, in other situations, it is given by the
+- The minimum diode input voltage should be higher or equal to 7 V, in other situations, it is given by the following formula:

 Vin = 0,3* I + Vd

-Each channel can handle 5 A current but usually, we do not use it this way, if you would like to use more than 6 A total (sum from all channels) it is recommended to solder the wires directly to the board since the connector is rated 3 A CW per each pin.
+- Although each channel is rated to handle a current of 5 A, it is not typically utilized to its full capacity.
+If you would like to use more than 6 A total (sum from all channels) it is recommended to solder the wires directly to the board since the connector is rated at 3 A CW per each pin.

 - Take great care to avoid short circuits between the + (VCC) of the power supply and -(GND) of the logic input or monitor input, as this can irreparably damage the thin logic GND paths.

 - The modulation input can be utilized as a TTL input with logic levels of 0 V and 5 V, or as an analog input.
 Analog modulation allows adjusting output power by using specific voltage levels (e.g., 2.5 V for 50% output power, 4 V for 80% output power, etc.).
 This input can also be used as PWM input.
 The only requirement is that the base frequency of the PWM signal is in the range of 5-20 kHz.

 - We recommend the use of power cables with a cross-section of 0.5 mm2.